MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/change-product-parent.md

 ms.tgt_pltfrm:
 ---

-# Change the parent of a product (Reparenting)
+# Change the parent of a product (reparenting)

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-To organize your company's product catalog better, you may want to change the parent of an existing product record, so the child products inherit the appropriate product properties.
+To organize your company's product catalog better, you may want to change the parent of an existing product record so the child products inherit the appropriate product properties.
 You can change the parent of an existing product, bundle, or family to a new parent or delete an existing parent.

 > [!IMPORTANT]
 > [!INCLUDE[cc-preview-features-definition](../includes/cc-preview-features-definition.md)]
 > [!INCLUDE[cc-preview-features-no-ms-support](../includes/cc-preview-features-no-ms-support.md)]

-To change the parent of a product, bundle, or family, open the respective record, and in the Parent field, select the new parent record.
-To delete the parent, just remove the parent record from the Parent field.
+To change the parent of a product, bundle, or family, open the respective record, and in the **Parent** field, select the new parent record.
+To delete the parent, just remove the parent record from the **Parent** field.

-Things to consider when changing the parent (reparenting):
+Things to consider when changing reparenting:

 -	Products which are re-parented cannot be reverted.
--	You can change or remove the parent of only the records that are in the **Under Revision** or **Draft** status.
+-	You can only change or remove the parent from records that are in the **Under Revision** or **Draft** status.
--	For an **Under Revision** record, only an Under Revision or Active record can be selected as its parent.
+-	For an **Under Revision** record, only an **Under Revision** or **Active** record can be selected as its parent.
--	For a Draft record, only an Under Revision, Draft, or Active record can be selected as its parent.
+-	For a **Draft** record, only an **Under Revision**, **Draft**, or **Active** record can be selected as its parent.

-When you change the parent of an existing record, all the existing inherited properties of the record and its child records are removed, and new properties of the new parent (if any) are added.
+When you reparent an existing record, all the existing inherited properties of the record and its child records are removed, and the new properties of the new parent (if any) are added.

-For example, think of a TV that was previously classified as Plasma.
+For example, think of a TV that was previously classified as "Plasma."
 The organization decides it’s better to organize TVs as Smart vs Non-Smart TVs.
-They decide to move it from ‘Plasma’ family to ‘Smart TV’ family.
-New set of properties relating to Smart TV are added and Plasma properties are removed from the parent.
+They decide to move it from the "Plasma" family to the "Smart TV" family.
+A new set of properties relating to Smart TV are added and Plasma properties are removed from the parent.

 ### See also